-As an aspiring optometrist, I am always seeking to learn more about vision care; however, I have found it difficult to come across entry-level, consolidated sources of such information.
-Also, I have been asked countless times by family, friends, and classmates questions like "Eye doctor?
-Is that optometry or ophthalmology?" or "Do optometrists have to go to medical school...
-Do they perform surgeries?"
+As an aspiring optometrist, I am always seeking to learn more about optometry and vision care; however, I have found it difficult to come across entry-level, consolidated sources of such information.
+Also, I have been asked countless times things like "Eye doctor?
+Is that optometry or ophthalmology?" or "Do optometrists go to medical school... and do they perform surgeries?"
 Although I am glad to answer these questions, they have brought to my attention the lack of common knowledge surrounding the entirety of vision care.

-So, I was inspired to create OPTOmist: a multimedia platform that provides simple and synthesized optometric, ophthalmic, and vision care information.
-Through OPTOmist, I hope to provide clearly explained ocular facts and stories, as well as progressively document my own journey to and through optometry school as a resource for future pre-optometry students.
+So, I was inspired to create OPTOmist: a platform that provides synthesized pre-optometry resources and simple vision care education.
+Through OPTOmist, I hope to provide key ocular and optical facts, as well as progressively document what I learn on my journey to and through optometry school, acting as a resource for fellow and future pre-optometry students.

-If you have any questions or suggestions, please reach out, as I have included links to my email address and LinkedIn profile.
+Please reach out with any questions or suggestions, as I have included links to my LinkedIn and email.

 Q: Where are you from?

-A: I was born and raised in Raleigh, NC, so I am a proud North Carolinian.
+A: I was born and raised in Raleigh, NC, so I am a lifelong North Carolinian.

 Q: Why did you choose to pursue optometry?

 A: I have always wanted my future career to revolve around helping people.
-Initially, I enjoyed visiting the optometrist only because I got to try on new sunglasses endorsed by my favorite professional baseball players.
-But, as I matured and began looking past the fancy optical displays, I realized how optometrists not only get the daily opportunity to better the quality of life and health of others, yet also the privilege to know and encourage many on a personal level.
+Growing up, though, I mainly enjoyed visiting the optometrist because I got to try on sports sunglasses in the lobby.
+But, as I matured and began looking past the optical displays, I realized how optometrists have the unique privilege to help and befriend patients of all different ages and backgrounds.

 Q: When did you know you wanted to be an optometrist?

-A: After having opportunities to shadow multiple optometrists in high school and college, as reflecting on each experience only strengthened my love and appreciation for the profession.
+A: After shadowing multiple optometrists in high school, since reflecting on each experience only strengthened my love and appreciation for the profession.

 Q: What is your favorite subject in school?

-A: Anatomy.
-I have always loved learning about the different structures of the human body and the mechanics that power them.
+A: Anatomy and physiology.
+I have always loved learning about the structures of the human body and the biomechanics that power them.